 What we like: Tons of secure storage and offered in multiple inseam lengths.

-Ladies, we get it: Finding a flattering pair of hiking pants can be a challenge, which is why some of our female editors prefer leggings for all but the most technical of adventures.
-Managing editor Sarah Nelson kicked off this guide in 2025 with 10 designs ranging from lightweight to winter-ready.
+Finding a flattering pair of hiking pants can be a challenge, which is why some of our female editors prefer leggings for all but the most technical of adventures.
+Former mananging editor Sarah Nelson kicked off this guide in early 2025 with 10 designs ranging from lightweight to winter-ready.
 Based in Reno, Nevada, but often on the road throughout the Mountain West, Sarah has always loved the supportive fit and movement-mirroring stretch that leggings offer.
 From southern Patagonia to the Pacific Northwest, Sarah has personally hiked, backpacked, and climbed in most of the tights above, evaluating everything from fit and breathability to long-term durability.
+Contributing editor Maggie Slepian took over in summer 2025, using her vast experience with elastic waistbands to update and inform the choices.
+Maggie is a four-season runner and hiker based in Montana, and almost never wears anything without a high-waist fit and significant percentage of elastane.
+She has tested a range of the tights above, and her additions have all personally been vetted on the trails and peaks around Montana.

 When we test hiking leggings, we consider everything from on-trail performance to how the materials are sourced.
 We also consider factors like cost, available sizes, and colorway options, as we know those are deciding factors for many women.
 Rest assured: All of the picks above have been thoroughly vetted by our team, with many still going strong after multiple seasons of use both on and off the trail.
 And since the market is constantly changing, we’ll be sure to keep this list fresh by testing new and noteworthy designs as they become available.